Dingwall, near Inverness

 When you stay in any of the twenty bedrooms in the castle hotel, you will experience sumptuous surroundings and elegant furnishings.
 Each of the spacious bedrooms has its own unique character and charm - and this is supplemented by tastefully designed private bathrooms, with bath and shower, television and tea and coffee making facilities.

 From some of the rooms, you will enjoy stunning views over Dingwall to the haunting Black Isle.
 Room service can also be provided.
 If there is anything that you particularly require, please do not hesitate to ask.The reception hall provides comfortable surroundings in front of a roaring log fire - the ideal place to relax after a day's travelling or indeed, to plan your day's activities.

-There is also the McKenzie Suite available, which is ideal for up to 5 adults or a family.
+The McKenzie Suite is ideal for up to 5 adults or a family.
 The suite offers a very good standard of accommodation.
 It is accessed through the castle's restaurant and has one king bedroom, one king/twin bedroom, one single room, three en-suite bathrooms, and a separate sitting area.